CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

 \subsection{Ablation on the Super-Resolution Branch}

-To quantify the contribution of the proposed super-resolution (SR) branch to detection performance on low-quality remote sensing imagery, we conduct ablation studies on DOTAv1.5-Split and NWPU VHR-10-Split using Cascade R-CNN and DINO as representative CNN- and Transformer-based baselines.
-The corresponding results are reported in Table~\ref{tab:sr_impact}.
+To isolate the contribution of the proposed super-resolution (SR) branch, we conduct controlled ablation studies on NWPU VHR-10-Split~\cite{Cheng2016} and DOTAv1.5-Split~\cite{DOTA2018}.
+Cascade R-CNN~\cite{CascadeRCNN2018} and DINO~\cite{Zhang2022} are adopted as representative CNN-based and Transformer-based detectors, respectively.
+Unless otherwise specified, the SR branch is used only during training to regularize the shared encoder and is discarded during inference.
+The results are reported in Table~\ref{tab:sr_impact}.

-Across both benchmarks and both baselines, enabling the SR branch (\emph{SR Branch} marked with a check mark in Table~\ref{tab:sr_impact}) consistently improves overall detection accuracy and, more importantly, substantially boosts small-object performance.
-For instance, on NWPU VHR-10-Split, equipping Cascade R-CNN and DINO with the SR branch yields higher AP and a clear increase in the small-object metric AP$_s$ compared with their respective baselines.
-A similar trend is observed on DOTAv1.5-Split, where the SR-augmented variants provide stronger responses to small targets while preserving or slightly improving medium and large object detection.

-Unlike traditional serial enhancement methods, our collaborative strategy leverages a shared encoder, allowing the object detector to benefit from the high-frequency spatial details recovered by the SR task.
-This implicitly forces the backbone to learn more robust representations that are resilient to blur and noise.
-Crucially, since the SR head is discarded during inference, these improvements in representation quality are achieved without incurring any additional computational cost during the deployment phase.

-To investigate the impact of the Super-Resolution (SR) branch on the detector’s representational capacity, we visualize and compare the intermediate feature maps from the four stages of the shared encoder.
-Specifically, we use the DINO model as a baseline and contrast its activation maps with those of the SR-augmented model.
-As shown in Fig.~\ref{fig:feature_vis}, the inclusion of the SR branch significantly alters the feature response patterns across different hierarchical layers, demonstrating the effectiveness of our multi-task collaborative design.

-In the shallow layers (Stage 1 and Stage 2), the baseline model’s feature maps often show strong background noise interference and blurred boundaries, which hinder small object detection.
-For Stage 1, there is no noticeable change, but in Stage 2, the SR-augmented model exhibits clearer pixel-level delineation, with a more distinct separation between foreground and background regions.
-As the network progresses into deeper layers (Stage 3 and Stage 4), the enhanced structural representation translates into stronger semantic discriminability.
-The baseline model generates more diffuse activations, which occasionally fail to highlight small targets (such as airplanes) in complex airport environments.
-In contrast, the SR-augmented model shows more concentrated semantic activations, with the feature responses tightly focused on the specific location of the airplane, effectively suppressing background clutter.
-This indicates that the SR branch optimizes the alignment of deep semantic features, improving the accuracy of object localization.
+As shown in Table~\ref{tab:sr_impact}, enabling the SR branch consistently improves detection performance across both datasets and detector families.
+The improvement is particularly pronounced for small objects, with AP$_s$ gains of 0.034 and 0.065 on NWPU VHR-10-Split, and 0.041 and 0.029 on DOTAv1.5-Split for Cascade R-CNN and DINO, respectively.
+These results indicate that the SR branch provides an effective auxiliary training signal, encouraging the shared encoder to preserve fine-grained spatial details in LR remote sensing imagery while maintaining stable performance on medium and large objects.